Covid-19 Information for Registration Programs.

 3. How will we do water breaks?

 For all weekly classes where guardians are required to stay we will ask that the guardians keep the children’s water bottles throughout.
 Any time there is a water break each child will be sent to their guardians.
 Children should remain with parents until the coach calls them back.
-For all other programs each child will be able to leave their drinks to the side of the working area in their own designated water area maintaining 6ft between each child.
+For all other programs each child will be able to leave their drinks to the side of the working area or in their group’s designated water area, distanced at a minimum of 6ft from any other group.

 4. What is the sign-in procedure when we arrive for each session?